Conclusion-Xforce/container-storage/03-object-storage/README.md

 ## Step 3 - Adjust the deployment to use object storage instead of block storage
 * Remove the volume mount and volume from your deployment
-* Expose the key value paris in the configmap and secret of the object bucket claim as environment variables in the photo-album deployment.
+* Expose the key value pairs in the configmap and secret of the object bucket claim as environment variables in the photo-album deployment.
 The application will automatically read these variables and use them as the storage backend.

 Use `envFrom`